girlscript-blr/code-with-girlscript-bangalore/Hard/3. COVID-19 Food Supply App/README.md

    - The records filled by the user should be stored in a Table/file and has to support fields/columns like **Aadhar Card Number, Name, Age, Gender, Slum Id**(fetched from Slum Details Table), **Rice Per Day, Dal Per Day, Special Food Item 1, Special Food Item 2**.
    - After the records are updated in the table, the app should reply with the message **“Thank You for taking the Survey!”**
    - App should also check if this particular user had already taken the survey earlier from the table based on User’s **Aadhar Card Number**.
-If it is found that the user had already taken the survey earlier, then the app shouldn’t store the user details again in the table/file and reply with the message **“User had already taken the Survey earlier!**.
+If it is found that the user had already taken the survey earlier, then the app shouldn’t store the user details again in the table/file and reply with the message **“User had already taken the Survey earlier!”**.

 ## Requirements for submission